We need to pay tribute to every little added this and that a room holds to reproduce that same glory!

 The first aspect that grabs the attention is the choice of the apple green for the walls.
 The contrast with the crisp, bright, white millwork lends this room a fresh and modern look that is contrasted by the classic mahogany Chippendale furniture.
 This period of dining room furniture is still frequently being used in dining rooms in our part of the country, whether antique or reproduction.
 But if this classic style of furniture is not your cup of tea, but perhaps a classic farmhouse oak or painted furniture are more your taste, the room could still be accomplished.
 The formality of the Chippendale could be substituted.

-Page 2 of 3 - The next item that your eye is drawn to is the scale, color and pattern of the rug.
+The next item that your eye is drawn to is the scale, color and pattern of the rug.
 Notice that there is ample room for the chairs to be fully pulled away from the table and remain on the rug.
 This rug does an impressive job of anchoring the dining room.
 As you can see, it doesn’t pay to skimp on the rug size.
 A well-chosen rug for the dining room will hold the table and all of the chairs entirely within its borders.

 The next design elements to draw your attention are the blue transferware plates and platters on the walls.
 The display of the platters resting on the bright white corbels is a wonderful detail.
 No doubt the blue in the plates and platters, along with the apple green, inspired the color palette for this entire dining room.
 This combination of hues might not be the typical choice, especially for a dining room.
 But clearly the color choices are very calming and will make settling in for a long and leisurely Sunday dinner a joy.